M-Fotheringham/WorkHorse/README.md

 <br>

 ## Running Executable
-Download the latest release from "Releases" on the right of this page. <br>
+Download the latest release from "Releases" on the right of the main repository page. <br>
 Run the .exe to start the app.

 ## Running Manually